FREQUENTLY ASKED Questions

 Art therapy is a union of art and psychology.
 The purpose of art therapy is not about learning art techniques; rather, the emphasis is on what arises during the creative process and reflecting on the feelings and perceptions connected to the final art product.
 It is non-invasive and can involve a variety of forms including drawing, painting, sculpting and collage.
 It is an effective, non-traditional, and often an enjoyable and interesting way of gaining useful tools and effective tools for moving through life's challenges.

-+ What sort of issues do you work with?
++ What sort of issues have you worked with?

-The most common challenges experienced by my current clients are anxiety and depression.
-Art Therapy is also an appropriate therapeutic modality for any of the following major life changes, addressing past trauma, stress reduction, loss of a loved one, relationship challenges, identity shifts and loss of previous connection to creative pursuits.
+The most common challenges experienced by my clients are anxiety and depression.
+Art Therapy is also an appropriate therapeutic modality for major life changes, addressing past trauma, stress reduction, loss of a loved one, relationship challenges, identity shifts and loss of previous connection to creative pursuits.

-+ What are the benefits of attending art therapy?
++ What are the benefits of participating in art therapy?

 Engaging in art therapy can produce the following results: